Skip to main content

 1. Use guided meditation.

 Guided meditation is a great way to distract yourself from the stress of day-to-day life.
-There are many guided meditations available on the internet that can help you find 5 minutes of centered relaxation.
+There are many guided meditations available online that can help you find five minutes of centered relaxation.

 2. Practice deep breathing.

-Deep breathing is a great way to reduce the activation of your sympathetic nervous system, which controls the body’s response to a perceived threat.
-Deep breaths taken in to a count of five seconds, held for two seconds and released to a count of five seconds, can help activate your parasympathetic nervous system, which helps reduce the overall stress and anxiety you may be experiencing.
+Deep breathing is a great way to reduce the activation of your sympathetic nervous system, which controls the body's response of fight or flight to a perceived threat.
+Deep breaths taken in for a count of five seconds, held for two seconds and released for a count of five seconds, can help activate your parasympathetic nervous system to rest and digest, which helps reduce the overall stress and anxiety you may be experiencing.

 3. Maintain physical exercise and good nutrition.